TeleMation Inc.

-TeleMation Inc. was a company specializing in products for the television industry, post-production and film industry, located in Salt Lake City, Utah.
+TeleMation was an American company specializing in products for the television industry, post-production and film industry, located in Salt Lake City, Utah.
 TeleMation started with a line of black-and-white video equipment, and later manufactured color video products.
 Lyle Keys was the founder and president of TeleMation, Inc., started in the late 1960s.
-Early equipment was for the B&W broadcast, cable television, and CCTV market.
+Early equipment was for the black-and-white broadcast, cable television, and CCTV market.

+It was acquired by Bell and Howell in 1977 and the brand continued to be used under a number of different owners until the business was bought by French electronics company, Thomson SA in 2002.

 History

 In 1954, Lyle Oscar Keys was an itinerant equipment salesman from Wibaux, Montana.
 John F. Fitzpatrick was president of The Salt Lake Tribune at the time.
 Fitzpatrick's assistant John W. Gallivan hired Keys as an engineer for KUTV Channel 2, of which the Tribune was part owner.
 In a time when the electronics industry was burgeoning, Keys knew how to get essential parts fast in a time when these parts were unavailable or slow to get.
 By 1962, the Tribune's owner, Kearns-Tribune Corporation, and their partners in KUTV organized Electronic Sales Corporation (ELCO) to help meet these needs.
 Keys was installed as president with an office in the Kearns Building in Salt Lake City.

 Within eight years, the company, which had been incorporated as Telemation, had 420 employees, producing and marketing 156 products for the television industry with annual sales of $10 million.
 It became the nation's largest supplier of closed circuit TV systems and developed scores of proprietary items for cable television, industrial, educational and commercial TV.

 Keys personally conceptualized many of the firm's products, helped engineer them, produced millions of dollars in sales, and even wrote Telemation's news releases and advertising copy.
 He also laid out the blueprint for the company's development of 84000 sqft of space in southwest Salt Lake County's technological park.

 The Kearns-Tribune Corporation's interest in this publicly owned enterprise as of early 1971 was twenty-four and one-half percent.